sinisastevanovic/Haketon/README.md

 ## Getting Started
 Add this repository as a submodule to your project.
 Alternatively you can just unzip this repo into a subfolder named *Haketon*.
-Run 'Haketon/CreateProject.bat' to genereate the project files.
+Run 'Haketon/CreateProject.bat' and enter your desired project name to genereate the project files.
 Once done open the solution and you should be greeted with a basic example .cpp file.
 Simply compile and run :)

 ## 3rd party libaries